 There are no ‘rules’ for how often you should contact your student.
-On an average, friends and students get together about once a month, although this varies widely.
-Friends who work at St. Olaf or who live very close to campus may see their students more often simply because the students find it easy to just ‘pop in’ for a visit.
+On an average, families and students get together several times a year, although this varies widely.
+Families who work at St. Olaf or who live very close to campus may see their students more often simply because the students find it easy to just ‘pop in’ for a visit.
 At the beginning of the relationship, it might be helpful to talk about days of the week that are best for getting together.

 You may wish to encourage your student to bring his/her friends along to your get-togethers.
 They may feel more comfortable with their friends there, and you may get to meet other international students as well.